Management System ISO14001

 The airport is served by complex water collection and distribution systems.
-For years we have pursued a water saving policy through a strict program of protection and prevention.
+For years we have pursued a water saving policy through a strict programme of protection and prevention.

-We conduct a thorough water quality monitoring campaign, in compliance with waste water discharge authorisations and in collaboration with certified chemical laboratories.
+We conduct a thorough water quality monitoring campaign, in compliance with waste water discharge regulations and in collaboration with certified chemical laboratories.

-The water quality surveys are also managed according to specific procedures set out in the environmental certification and the results of chemical analyses are shared with ARPA.
+The water quality surveys are also managed according to specific procedures set out in the environmental certification, and the results of the chemical analysis are shared with ARPA.

-Since 2005 we've been participating to volontary european Greenlight Program, promoted by European Commission.
+Since 2005 we've been participating in the voluntary European Greenlight Programme, promoted by the European Commission.

-The program involves those organizations having made good actions in the field of efficiency of their light systems, in order to reduce energy consumptions and relative emissions.
+The programme involves those organizations who have achieved good practises in the field of efficiency of their lighting systems, in order to reduce energy consumption and its relative emissions.